gered/ggdt/examples/audio_playback/README.md

-# libretrogd - Audio Playback Example
+# ggdt - Audio Playback Example

 Simple example of playing back one or more sounds loaded from WAV files simultaneously.